 In order to strengthen industry interaction a Business Analytics Lab, in collaboration with IBM, has been established within the institute premises to provide an excellent learning facility for Business Analytics and Data Science.
 This collaboration is established to give premium knowledge to Business Analytics students.
-The other industry collaborations in different functional area/s of management are with Logistics and Skill Council of India, Manpower Group and many more.
-These collaborations ensure that the gap between theory and practice can be bridged effectively.
+Lloyd insure delivery of quality and upgrading the educational standards along with the focus of minimizing industry-academia gap by continuously associating with the group like NSE, Celebal Technologies, LSC, Manpower and many more.